rndeep-com/prettytb/README.md

 Prints stack tracebacks showing each frame's local variables and improves visual feedback using colors.

 # Usage
-Simply import `prettytb` and use the `logexc` as as decorator for your functions/methods.
+Simply import `prettytb` and use `logexc` as a decorator for your functions/methods.

 ![Code example](docs/example-code.png)